Drunk tank: Russia

 In December 2020 the Russian parliament passed a law reinstating the practice of drunk tanks.
-The move was motivated by the number of intoxicated persons that freeze to death in Russia's harsh winter climate conditions (about 10,000 people annually).
+The move was motivated by the number of intoxicated persons who freeze to death in Russia's harsh winter climate conditions (about 10,000 people annually).

 Switzerland

 In Switzerland, intoxicated persons can be placed into a sobering-up cell when they pose a danger to themselves or society.
 While public intoxication is not a crime per se, some police departments assess a fee for the use of their facilities and the related personnel costs incurred by the intoxicated party.
-For instance, the Zürich Stadtpolizei charges 450-600 Swiss francs for a night in the ZAB, or "Zürich Sobering-up and Supervision Site" (Zürcher Ausnüchterungs- und Betreuungsstelle), which is informally referred to as "Hotel Suff" ("Hotel Booze").
+For instance, the Zürich Stadtpolizei charges 450–600 Swiss francs for a night in the ZAB, or "Zürich Sobering-up and Supervision Site" (Zürcher Ausnüchterungs- und Betreuungsstelle), which is informally referred to as "Hotel Suff" ("Hotel Booze").

 United Kingdom

 In the United Kingdom, the idea of privately run drunk tanks (or "welfare centres"), separate from police stations and funded by the penalties issued against those held there, was discussed in 2013 and gained support from the Association of Chief Police Officers.
 Mobile drunk tanks, also known as "booze buses", and officially as "alcohol recovery centres", have since been introduced in some cities (Bristol being the first to do so).
 Newcastle calls its bus a "safe haven van" and parks it next to St John Ambulance.